sulis-hpc/sulis-hpc.github.io/appnotes/vasp.markdown

 # For the parser library
 CXX_PARS    = nvc++ --no_warnings

-# When compiling on the target machine itself , change this to the
+# When compiling on the target machine itself, change this to the
 # relevant target when cross-compiling for another architecture
 VASP_TARGET_CPU ?= -tp host
 FFLAGS     += $(VASP_TARGET_CPU)